robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 There are people who are buddhist-christians or buddhist-islamic, but it is a bit rare.
 Because those who feel that Buddhism is the right path, usually are not very confident to mix it with more dogmatic indoctrinating faith.
 But the viceversa can work.

-Under this point of view, people who believe in Jesus and they should fight to spread the fight, they will not see in Buddhist-oriented robots a serious threat.
+Under this point of view, people who believe in Jesus and they should fight to spread their faith, they will not see in Buddhist-oriented robots a serious threat.
 Especially when the robots will explain to them by rational reasoning that s/he has been instructed to use Buddhism as a  path to develop human ethics, attitude for non-violence and spirituality without colliding with people's personal belief.

 What do you think about this?
 Can a robot be a good teacher and/or a good scout guide following the proposal method, using rational and critical thinking plus support and developing the ethical and spiritual spheres of humans with a buddhist-like attitude?